engigeer/core/README.md

 ## grblHAL ##

-Small modifications for Flexi-HAL to enable inspection light.
+Small Updates for Flexi-HAL to enable inspection light.
 All core config now done through platformio.ini in the driver.

 grblHAL has [many extensions](https://github.com/grblHAL/core/wiki) that may cause issues with some senders.
 As a workaround for these a [compile time option](https://github.com/grblHAL/core/wiki/Changes-from-grbl-1.1#workaround) has been added that disables extensions selectively.